 The focus problem is more than any one person can possibly grasp, let alone resolve.
 Given its immense scope it is my plan to begin a series of podcasts on related topics, with experts around the world.

-We have unconsciously given our power away to narratives and agendas that we did not choose.
+We have unconsciously given our power away to narratives and agendas that many of us did not consciously choose.
 The actions that we take and the words that we speak increasingly represent expressions that are not our own, and that do not serve our highest calling in life.
-Puppets of the machine, we have allowed our souls to be colonised, and our minds and hearts have become deeply entangled in the broader socio-industrial complex of the early twenty-first century.
-We lead lives that are increasingly controlled by a host of external power brokers: media outlets, the tech giants and social media platforms, bloggers, political parties, online mobs, ideological movements, corporations, educational institutions and religious groups.
+Puppets of The Machine, we have allowed our souls to be colonised, and our minds and hearts have become deeply entangled in the broader socio-industrial complex of the early twenty-first century.
+We lead lives that are increasingly controlled by a host of external power brokers: media outlets, the Tech Giants and social media platforms, bloggers, political parties, online mobs, ideological movements, corporations, educational institutions and religious groups.
 Our desires, our goals and even our beliefs are no longer our own.
-They are driven by the ITopian machine.
+They are driven by the ITopian Machine.

-Many of us, and especially the young, feel powerless to make actual change in the world, instead venting rage from behind keyboards.
-Alternatively, some express their anger in protests or acts of violence played out upon city streets, or in the tearing down of icons and monuments.
+Many of us, and perhaps especially the young, feel powerless to make actual change in the world, instead venting rage from behind keyboards.
+Alternatively, some express their anger in protests or acts of violence played out upon city streets, or in the tearing down of icons, monuments and government buildings.
 Yet even as they do so they are often being recruited by agents which are in turn deeply embedded within the very systems which they are seeking to escape.
 They are again captured by The Machine, realizing too late what they have become.
 If they realise it at all.

-Power and Presence makes the case that there is a way to begin to reclaim our power, and to begin to make sense of the world, and our lives, again.
-That is by returning our awareness to the innate wisdom within ourselves.
-The journey of awakening for many ancient traditions was an inner one, grounded in a deep awareness of the authentic self and the intimate connection of mind, body and spirit, which in turn embeds us in an expanded intelligence.
-Power and Presence shows the reader how that intelligence can be nourished and expanded through self-awareness and mindfulness.
+Power and Presence argues that there is a way to begin to reclaim our power, and to begin to make sense of the world again.
+That is, by returning our awareness to the innate wisdom within ourselves.
+The journey of awakening for many ancient traditions was an inner one, grounded in a deep awareness of the Authentic Self and the intimate connection of mind and spirit, which in turn embeds us in an expanded wisdom and intelligence.
+Power and Presence first shows you how that innate power is being dampened; and secondly how that intelligence can be nourished and expanded through mastery of the system, and through self-awareness and mindfulness.
+You will thus find many precise tools and practices outlined in the pages to follow.

-We cannot be truly empowered nor truly free merely by reducing the suffering and oppression in the world (though the latter is a noble goal).
+We cannot be truly empowered nor free merely by reducing the suffering and oppression in the world (though the latter is a noble goal).
 By historical standards, most people in the developed world today live lives that are far longer and more comfortable than our recent ancestors.
-Our “lived experience” cannot be the prime measure of life quality, because that sense of life is as dependent on the relationship we develop with the world as it is with what happens in our lives.
+Our lived experience of life cannot be the prime measure of life quality, because that sense of life is as dependent on the relationship we develop with the world as with what happens in our lives.
 And that relationship with life is determined by the wisdom and love that we are able find within ourselves, and our capacity to express that knowing.
 Of utmost importance is the deeper meaning and purpose of life that we are able to generate.
-With this awareness, and with the realization of how we have given our power away to The Machine, we can begin the journey to authenticity and empowerment, both as individuals, and as a civilization.
+With this awareness, and with the realization of how we have given our power away to The ITopian Machine, our species can resume the journey to authenticity and empowerment – as individuals, as collective groups, and as a civilization.

 Chapter Outlines: Power and Presence